Nee Jathaga Nenundali

-Nee Jathaga Nenundali is a 2014 Indian Telugu-language romantic musical drama film directed by Jaya Ravindra.
+Nee Jathaga Nenundali is a 2014 Indian Telugu-language musical romantic drama film directed by Jaya Ravindra.
 Sachiin J. Joshi and Nazia Hussain star in lead roles.
 It is an official remake of 2013 film Aashiqui 2, which was an adaptation of both the original 1937 version and the 1976 remake of A Star is Born films.
 (Note: The 1937 film is in the public domain and was based on the film What Price Hollywood?
 (1932), itself adapted from a story by Adela Rogers St. Johns, who loosely based her plot on the experiences of actress Colleen Moore and her husband, alcoholic producer John McCormick, and the life and death of director Tom Forman, who committed suicide following a nervous breakdown.)
 The name of the film is taken from the song of the same name from the 2014 film Yevadu.